BenPyton/ProceduralDungeon/(Legacy)-Room-Architecture.md

 # (Legacy) Room Architecture

-WARNING: This page is for plugin version 1.2.2 and older.
-If you use 2.0.0 or higher version, please read the page [[Room-Architecture]] instead.
+WARNING: This page is for plugin version 1.X.X.
+If you use version 2.X.X or higher, please read the page [[Room-Architecture]] instead.

 ### Understanding the architecture
 Rooms are composed by 2 objects : the level and the data.\
 [[Images/DataAndLevel(Legacy).jpg]]

 The level is an Unreal level where you create your room.\
-The data is an asset of type RoomData that define the room properties.\
+The data is an asset of type `RoomData` that define the room properties.\
-You can inherit from RoomData to add properties specific to your dungeon.
+You can inherit from `RoomData` to add properties specific to your dungeon.

 ### How to create a room
 First, create a new Unreal level.

-Then create a new blueprint that inherit from RoomData.\
+Then create a new blueprint that inherit from `RoomData`.\
 For that, expand the "all classes" and type "RoomData" in the search bar and select it.
 [[Images/CreateRoomData.jpg]]

-After that, open the RoomData blueprint and set the level field with your newly created level.
+After that, open the `RoomData` blueprint and set the level field with your newly created level.
 [[Images/SetRoomDataLevel.jpg]]

-Then open your level, and go to the level blueprint (Blueprints -> Open Level Blueprint).
+Then open your level, and go to the level blueprint (`Blueprints -> Open Level Blueprint`).
 [[Images/OpenLevelBlueprint.jpg]]

 If it's not already done, reparent the blueprint to RoomLevel.\
 [[Images/ReparentLevel.jpg]]

-(In general you want to create a lot of room, so you can go to your project settings -> Engine -> General Settings and set the "Level Script Actor Class" to RoomLevel thus you don't have to reparent each level)\
+(In general you want to create a lot of room, so you can go to your `Project Settings -> Engine -> General Settings` and set the `Level Script Actor Class` to `RoomLevel` thus you don't have to reparent each level)\
 [[Images/DefaultLevelScriptClass.jpg]]

 Then in the data field of this blueprint set your room data you've just created.\